 Vinyl flooring might be a better choice for pets.

-Engineered wood flooring consists solid hardwood sandwiched between sheets of laminate.
+Engineered wood flooring consists of solid hardwood sandwiched between sheets of laminate.

 The top layer of finish on engineered wood flooring can be sanded down, and then recoated, to repair dog scratches and other damage.